251027-Java/P2-feedback.fm-deployed/.jenkins/README.md

 To obtain a higher limit, we can use [personal access tokens (PATs)](https://github.com/settings/personal-access-tokens) or [GitHub Apps](https://docs.github.com/en/apps) from GitHub.
 A guide on [creating and using GitHub Apps](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc) with Jenkins has already been written by Jenkins themselves.

+> [!NOTE]
+> If you're testing locally and don't have your Jenkins server accessible through the internet, you won't be able to supply a webhook URL in your GitHub App or repository webhook configuration.
+An alternative solution would be to use tunneling.
+See [Tunneling](#tunneling) for more information.

 For our secret configuration, we need the **App ID** and a private key.
 The **App ID** can be found on the **General** page of the App.
 Jenkins' guide goes over the private key process and provides a command to convert a GitHub key to a compatible key for Jenkins.
 That command exists in our `justfile` there's a command in the `justfile` that easily allows for your to handle that conversion.

 Usage: